Janaki Devi Bajaj: Early life

+Career

 Jamnalal participated in the freedom struggle movement, and Jankidevi also took up khadi spinning on charkha, working for Gauseva and the betterment of the lives of harijans and their temple entry in 1928.
 After independence, she worked with Vinoba Bhave on Bhoodan movement.

 She served as President of Akhil Bhartiya Goseva Sangh for many years since 1942.
-She was conferred Padma Vibhushan the second highest civilian award in 1956.

 She published her autobiography titled, Meri Jivan Yatra in 1965.